boomerang-io/charts/README.md

 Helm charts for Boomerang-io projects ready to launch on Kubernetes using [Helm](https://helm.sh).

 All our charts are Helm v3 charts.

+The containers are available on [DockerHub](https://hub.docker.com/search?q=boomerangio&type=image)

 ## Available Charts